-(a).
-Disputes Concerning Matters Accorded Record Review.
-Except as otherwise provided in this Consent Decree, in any dispute brought under Paragraphs 57 and 58 pertaining to the adequacy or appropriateness of plans, procedures to implement plans, schedules or any other items requiring approval by EPA under this Consent Decree; the adequacy of the performance of work undertaken pursuant to this Consent Decree; and all other disputes that are accorded review on the administrative record under applicable principles of administrative law, Miami-Dade shall have the burden of demonstrating, based on the administrative record, that the position of the United States is arbitrary and capricious or otherwise not in accordance with law.
+- otherwise provided in this Consent Decree, in any dispute brought under Paragraphs 58 and 59 pertaining to the adequacy or appropriateness of plans, procedures to implement plans, schedules or any other items requiring approval by EPA under this Consent Decree; the adequacy of the performance of work undertaken pursuant to this Consent Decree; and all other disputes that are accorded review on the administrative record under applicable principles of administrative law, Miami-Dade shall have the burden of demonstrating, based on the administrative record, that the position of the United States is arbitrary and capricious or otherwise not in accordance with law. - (b).

-(b).
 Other Disputes.
-Except as otherwise provided in this Consent Decree, in any other dispute brought under Paragraphs 57 and 58, Miami-Dade shall bear the burden of demonstrating that its position complies with this Consent Decree and furthers the objectives of the Consent Decree.
+Except as otherwise provided in this Consent Decree, in any other dispute brought under Paragraphs 58 and 59, Miami-Dade shall bear the burden of demonstrating that its position complies with this Consent Decree and furthers the objectives of the Consent Decree.

-60. The invocation of dispute resolution procedures under this Section shall not, by itself, extend, postpone, or affect in any way any obligation of Miami-Dade under this Consent Decree, unless and until final resolution of the dispute so provides.
-Stipulated penalties with respect to the disputed matter shall continue to accrue from the first day of noncompliance, but payment shall be stayed pending resolution of the dispute as provided in Paragraph 46.
+61. The invocation of dispute resolution procedures under this Section shall not, by itself, extend, postpone, or affect in any way any obligation of Miami-Dade under this Consent Decree, unless and until final resolution of the dispute so provides.
+Stipulated penalties with respect to the disputed matter shall continue to accrue from the first day of noncompliance, but payment shall be stayed pending resolution of the dispute as provided in Paragraph 45.
 If Miami-Dade does not prevail on the disputed issue, stipulated penalties shall be assessed and paid as provided in Section X (Stipulated Penalties).